 Frankly, I just wanted to impress people.
 And because of it, I had a miserable week—and I made my family miserable too.

 What's the simple solution to all of this?
-I believe the answer is in Luke 18:17: Whoever does not accept and receive and welcome the kingdom of God like a little child [does] shall not in any way enter it [at all].
+I believe the answer is in Luke 18:17: Whoever does not accept and receive and welcome the kingdom of God like a little child [does] shall not in any way enter it [at all] (AMPC).

-Did you notice it says little?
-As children get older, even they begin to have the ability to complicate things.
-But when they're really little, there's just none of that.
+Did you notice it says like a child?
+As we get older, we begin to complicate things.
+But when we're really little, there's just none of that.

 Little children aren't complicated.
 They don't live their life trying to impress anyone.
 And they can teach us a lot about how to enjoy life.